Nine in the Afternoon: Chart performance

 In its first week of release, "Nine in the Afternoon" was the most added track at modern rock radio.
 For the chart week of February 16, 2008, the song debuted at number 29 on the Modern Rock Tracks, at number 79 on the Hot 100, at number 58 on the Canadian Hot 100 and at number 24 on the Australian ARIA Singles Chart.
-The single debuted at number 13 on the UK Singles Chart on downloads alone, becoming the band's highest charting single in that country to date.
+The single debuted at number 13 on the UK Singles Chart on downloads alone, becoming the band's highest charting single in that country at the time.
 On July 30, 2008, the song was certified gold by the RIAA.